 Leases

-The Company's operating leases are comprised primarily of facility leases.
-The Company did not have any finance leases as of June 30, 2021 and March 31, 2021.
+The Company's operating leases are comprised primarily of operating facility leases.
+The Company did not have any finance leases as of September 30, 2021, and March 31, 2021.
 Balance sheet information related to our leases is presented below: